 About 95 percent of the red-tailed hawk’s diet consists of rodents, especially ground squirrels and mice.
 They also dine on other birds, reptiles, and even insects and fish at the water's edge.

-Despite its strength and soaring ability, red-tails perch in wait for prey rather than hovering in the air.
-They most often fly powerfully from a perch and then glide and snatch their meal from the ground.
+Despite its strength and soaring ability, red-tails perch in wait for prey rather than soaring overhead They most often fly powerfully from a perch and then glide and snatch their meal from the ground.
 To stay alive, the hawk has to find the prey, catch it, and defend it from other raptors—golden eagles, bald eagles, and ferruginous hawks—long enough to eat it.
 Half of all red-tails do not make it through their first year of life.

-Red-tails at the San Diego Zoo and the San Diego Zoo Safari Park are fed a fortified meat-based commercial product made for zoo birds of prey.
+Red-tailed hawks at the San Diego Zoo and the San Diego Zoo Safari Park are fed a fortified meat-based commercial product made for birds of prey.